 When Andrew first started talking about Timeless, he came at it with that same deliberate focus and a clear set of ideas for what he wanted it to be.
 A few of the best things in bmx, and a focus on doing those things right.

 Most people have never heard Shawn’s name before, but his fingerprints are on some important parts of bmx in the northwest.
-From working at Goods and Lotek in the early days to helping push the indoor skatepark in Alberta forward, Shawn always had something going on when our generation of riders was bounding into (relative) adulthood.
+From working at Goods and Lotek in the early days to helping push the indoor skatepark in Three Hills, Alberta forward, Shawn always had something going on when our generation of riders was bounding into (relative) adulthood.

 Back in the ‘90s, he was the first person I ever saw do a crooked grind in real life (in those days, that trick was impossibly difficult) and we spent a lot of our days getting into trouble digging up spots in a valley where spots were hard to come by.